Welcome to Culture of Care……

 Jennifer Thetford-KayMay 19, 20254 min read

 Scotland is at a crucial moment.
 The politics, the struggles, the voices being raised, it all matters.
 It’s not just about borders or parties; it’s about the heart of a nation fighting to be heard and respected.
-During 2023-24 tax revenue generated in Scotland, including North Sea oil revenues, amounted to £88.5 billion (8.1% of […]
+Scottish Politics X Space Come join us Thursday night at 9PM to discuss and debate: Historical Voting Patterns […]

 Examining the Evidence: No Link Between MMR Vaccine and Autism in the UK